Apollon77/daikin-controller/README.md

 });
 ```
-## Usage informations
+## Usage information
 The library tries to make it easy to interact with a Daikin device, especially by caching the last read values as seen in the example above.
-These values can also be queried manually, but the library makes sure that the cached data are always current - this means that after changing some of the settings the relevant data are updated too.
+These values can also be queried manually, but the library makes sure that the cached data are always current - this means that after changing some settings the relevant data are updated too.

 On each call the result will be provided to a callback method together with an error flag containing an error message.

-The library do not return the same field names as the Device (as listed on the unofficial documentation), but tries to make the fields more human readable in camel case notation together with type conversion where possible.
+The library do not return the same field names as the Device (as listed on the unofficial documentation), but tries to make the fields more human-readable in camel case notation together with type conversion where possible.
 The corresponding mapping can be found in lib/DaikinACTypes.ts .

 The callback method should have aa signature like

 ```
 function (err, ret, response)
 ```
-* **err**: null on success or a string value when an error has occured
+* **err**: null on success or an Error object when an error has occured
 * **ret**: The return value from the device.
 Can currently be "OK", "PARAM NG" (Wrong Parameters) or "ADV NG" (Wrong ADV)
 * **response**: Object that contains the returned fields as keys.
 Mapping from device fieldnames to library field names see lib/DaikinACTypes.ts